kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   <h2>What is a Dirty Works Jazz Jam?</h2>
 </div>

-For those not familiar with the traditions of jazz jams, here's the skinny on how The Dirty Works Jazz Jams are run.
+For those not familiar with the traditions of jazz jams, here's the skinny on how the Dirty Works Jazz Jams are run.

-A Dirty Works Jazz Jam always has a rhythym section with upright bass, keys :musical_keyboard: and/or guitar :guitar:, plus drums :drum:.
+A Dirty Works Jazz Jam always has a rhythm section with upright bass, keys :musical_keyboard: and/or guitar :guitar:, plus drums :drum:.
 Sometimes there's a :trumpet: or :saxophone: out front.
-The Dirty Works Jazz Band is what's called the "House Band", the bass player, Kyle Finley, is in charge.
-Local jazz players are invited to join the group.
+The Dirty Works Jazz Band is what's called the "House Band", and the bass player, Kyle Finley, is in charge.
+Local jazz players are invited to join the group throughout the night.

-Typically Dirty Works Jams have on average a dozen players & singers. :microphone: Some jams are invite only and some are open for new players to join.
-Singups need to provide name, instrument or voice, song, & key before playing unless they've been referred by an existing jammer.
+On average, Dirty Works Jazz Jams have a dozen players & singers. :microphone: Some jams are invite only and some are open for new players to join.
+Signups need to provide name, instrument or voice, song, & key before playing unless they've been referred by an existing jammer.

-This is not a casual jam circle kinda thing...
-This is 100% a performance for the audience to enjoy and also to give players a chance to do their thing.
+These are not a casual jam circle kinda thing...
+These are 100% a performance for the audience to enjoy and also to give players a chance to do their thing.
 With the Dirty Works Jazz Band, the focus is to sound good & have fun... in that order. :sunglasses:

 Dirty Works Jazz Jams are run in this way, the house band will kick off the first set with a few songs and players are invited to join in after the first or second song.
-Tunes are called on the fly :airplane: and swap out players as the goes.
+Tunes are called on the fly :airplane: and players are swapped out as the night goes.
 Jams usually run 3 hours with short breaks :clock9:.

 Below are some recent photos from varoius jams.
 Most shots taken by Kyle Finley and are not authorized for use. :crystal_ball: